 There are two main styles of T-shirt quilts.
 The traditional style of quilt.
 This style is comprised of uniform sized blocks that are lined up in rows and columns.
 The puzzle style also known as the Too Cool style or the variable block style.
 Here's an article that explores the 6 styles of T-shirt quilts.
 In this article, we will explore the pros and cons of a puzzle style T-shirt quilt.
 Understanding the good and the bad of a puzzle style T-shirt quilt will help you know if this style is good for your T-shirts.

 There are two main styles of T-shirt quilts.
 The traditional style of quilt.
 This style is comprised of uniform sized blocks that are lined up in rows and columns.
 The variable block size style also known as the Too Cool style or the puzzle style Here's an article that explores the 6 styles of T-shirt quilts.
 In this article, we will explore the pros and cons of a traditional style T-shirt quilt.
 Understanding the good and the bad of a traditional style T-shirt quilt will help you know if this style is good for your T-shirts.

 A quilt’s three layers are held together with quilting.
-Although there are four major styles of "quilting" a quilt maker can use, we are going to look at machine quilted T-shirt quilts here.
-Most T-shirt quilts are quilted, are quilted with a long-arm quilting machine.
-This article is a Q & A about the thread used to long-arm quilt T-shirt quilts.
+Most T-shirt quilts are quilted with a long-arm quilting machine.
+This article answers the most asked questions about the thread used to quilt T-shirt quilts.

 I hear over and over from some people that they are looking for someone local to make their T-shirt quilt.
 When asked why, I am told that they are scared of mailing their T-shirts to someone they don’t know.
 I feel that these are minor issues compared with choosing a quilt maker just because they are local.